albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 ### HTML {#flight-plan-formats-html}

 This is not a flight plan format.
-This function saves the current flight plan as a single HTML webpage with all images embedded.
+This function saves the current flight plan as a single HTML web page with all images embedded.
 You can open this page in any web browser.

 ## Notes about the Garmin Formats GFP and FPL {#garmin-notes}